Updated: October 14, 2023

 The biggest difference between high-income earners and underpaid people is the value they grant to themselves.

-They strongly believe that what they do is important, so they work hard and always give it their best.
+They strongly believe that what they do is important, so they work hard and always give their best.

 They find ways to continuously learn and improve, and more importantly, they are never afraid to ask for what they deserve.